xc/eztester/readme.txt

-eZ Tester is a IDE plugin for eZ Publish Unit Test.
+eZ Tester is an IDE plugin for eZ Publish Unit Test.
 Initially it supports NetBeans.

 Status: prototype